bizarski/fibonacci/fibonacci-ruby/readme.md

 ### Installation

 * Download Ruby 2.7.2 from https://rubyinstaller.org/downloads/ and install the package with the **DevKit**
+* Make sure to check the MSYS2 box
 * Add Ruby's path to your computer's "Path" System Environment Variable (Windows only)
 * In a terminal, go to the `fibonacci-ruby` folder and run `gem install` for each of the required gems